 In some cases, you may seek punitive damages following a crash.
 These apply to instances of gross negligence and reckless misconduct.
 An experienced personal injury attorney in Phoenix can help you determine if gross negligence occurred in Arizona and demand punitive damages from the defendant.

 What Are the Common Causes of Motorcycle Accidents in Arizona?

-A motorcycle accident may occur in virtually any scenario, but some are more common than others.
-For example, motorcycle riders are more likely to experience serious injuries from hitting a pothole or road debris than a passing car.
+A motorcycle crash may occur in virtually any scenario, but some are more common than others.
+For example, motorcycle drivers are more likely to experience serious injuries from hitting a pothole or road debris than a passing car.
 Some of the most common causes of an accident include:

 - Cut-off collisions.
 These most commonly occur when a car fails to check a blind spot, colliding into the motorcyclist from the front.